osism/osism.github.io/docs/guides/other-guides/migration-guide/vmware-esxi.md

 /dev/mapper/vgdata-lvsrv /srv           ext4    defaults        0       2
 ```

-If they are mounted like `/dev/sda` it is better to change the fstab to UUID mounting using `blkid`.
+If they are mounted like `/dev/sda` it is better to change the `/etc/fstab` to UUID mounting using `blkid`.

 Replace these entries with `UUID=filesystems_uuid` and add the rest of the line same as with the devicenames.